syyyyko/hiddendevs-application/README.md

 # hiddendevs-application
+# I am 4Xisty, only on GitHub I have another name.
 Here is the 200-line script.
 * You can see more visually in case you can't appreciate what the script does when you enter the game.
 * If you don't want to download the video, you can watch it at the following link: